 They don’t even realize that beyond whatever cherry picked and properly packaged information that has been disseminated on the indoctrination device known as the TV…

-The reality is this — they don’t actually know a thing about what’s involved, how to get started or what questions they should be asking to get the solid information needed to move forward in a meaningful way and not look like a complete goob in the process.
+The reality is this — they don’t really know a thing about what’s involved, how to get started or what questions they should be asking to get the solid information needed to move forward in a meaningful way and not look like a complete goob in the process.

-So let’s start with this:
+So let’s begin with this:

 In order to become any sort of comedy professional — whether it be a stand-up comedian, entertainer or funny public speaker — you have to come to the table with an already developed routine or presentation that will generate big and frequent audience laughs.